Student Eligibility to Apply for Off-Campus Programs

 The Director of the Earlham-approved program informs the students of the results of the selection process.
 The CGE forwards selected applicant materials to the individual Program Director.
 Students will hear directly from the Program Director of acceptance.

 Each program has its own conditions of acceptance.
 There is usually no appeal for non-acceptance.

 Each Earlham-approved program has its own deposit amount.
 Students pay the deposit directly to the program.

 The Program Cost and Billing

-Each Program has its own criteria for dismissal from a Program.
+Each program has its own criteria for dismissal from the program.

 Academic Credit and Grades